AR2202/kitty/README.md

 The variable myvar would then have type oneOf wholeNumber or text and has to be destructured before use.
 This would result in a type error:

 `myvar + 2`
+typeError:

+To unwrap a oneOf:

+`unwrap myvar as wholeNumber named myUnwrappedVar andDo myUnwrappedVar + 2 endunwrap`

 If the different branches assign the same type to the variable, kitty unifies them automatically and unwraps them from the oneOf.
 This works: